Wyntuition/jekyll-now/_posts/2018-01-28-microservices-cheat-sheet.md

 ## Use Cases

-* Large applications that require some that require independent scaling, deployment, different technologies
+* Large applications that require some pieces to independently scale and be deployed separately
 * Volitile areas of software can be broken into microservices, so they can be worked on and deployed independently
 * Resource intensive areas of software can be broken into microservices
 * A relatively large number of developers need to work on the application in multiple teams
+* Development teams want to use different technologies/languages for different parts of the application

 ## Pros